 It is likely that services for individuals with autism will be covered by a medical insurance provider, Medicaid, or TRICARE.
 BAYADA will help you navigate your options by working directly with your insurance provider to determine eligibility for benefits.
 Private pay is also accepted.

 We recommend you speak to your child’s physician about prescribing ABA therapy.
-You may also qualify for services through your child’s Individual Education Plan (IEP) or school.
+Your child may also qualify for services through their Individual Education Plan (IEP) or school.